drgrhm/utilitarian-ac/README.md

 ```

-Plot empirical CDFs of the dataset and utility functions:
+Plot empirical CDFs of the dataset and utility functions (not included in paper):
 ```
 python data_explore.py [minisat | cplex_rcw | cplex_region]
 ```